Random matrices: Universal properties

-A property is \textbf{universal} if it only depends on the matrix ensemble, and not (or almost not) on the probability measure.
+A property is called \textbf{universal} if it only depends on the matrix ensemble, and not (or almost not) on the measure.

-The universal quantities which we will now consider are distributions of eigenvalue spacings in certain large size limits.
-We will start with the case of complex Hermitian matrices, with a measure built from a potential $V$ as in \eqref{eq:potentialmeasure}.
-Universality then means independence from the choice of the potential $V$.
-Once it is known to be universal, a property can be studied using a quadratic potential, which leads to a Gaussian matrix integral.
+Let us focus on the case of Hermitian matrices, with a measure built from a potential $V$ as in \eqref{eq:potentialmeasure}.
+If a property is universal, it is independent of the potential $V$, thus it can be studied in the Gaussian matrix integral, whose potential is quadratic.

+More generally, we say that a property is universal, if it depends only on a class of potentials and is independent of $V$ within the class.
+For example, all $V\in\mathbb R[x] $ convex on $\mathbb R$ will be in the same 1-cut class.

 Universality will arise in limits where the matrix size $N$ is large, under specific assumptions on the large $N$ behaviour of the potential $V$.
-We will rewrite our matrix integral as
+From now on, we rescale $V\to N V $, and rewrite our matrix integral as

-and assume that the function $V(x)$ has a finite large $N$ limit.
-Then $\mathcal{Z}$ can have a nontrivial large $N$ limit, because the two factors $dM$ and $e^{-N\operatorname{Tr} V(M)}$ both behave as $O(e^{N^2})$: the Lebesgue measure $dM$ is the product of Lebesgue measures for the $N^2$ real components of $M$, the trace is a sum of $N$ terms, and $N\operatorname{Tr} V(M) = O(N^2)$ thanks to the prefactor $N$.
-This prefactor can be absent in supermatrix models, in cases where $dM$ effectively has fewer components due to supersymmetric cancellations.
+This rescaling of the potential is such that both factors $dM$ and $e^{-N\operatorname{Tr} V(M)}$ behave as $O(e^{N^2})$: the Lebesgue measure $dM$ \eqref{eq:betaLebesguemeasure} is the product of Lebesgue measures for the $N^2$ real components of $M$, the trace is a sum of $N$ terms, and $N\operatorname{Tr} V(M) = O(N^2)$.
+This allows us to expect an interesting and nontrivial large $N$ behaviour, as the entropy and energy are of the same order of magnitude.
+If we chose a larger scaling for the potential, the matrix $M$ would freeze at the bottom of the potential wells.
+If we chose a smaller scaling, the matrix $M$ would flow away until reaching a region where the potential is of order $N$.
+There are however exotic potentials that require prefactors such as $N^\alpha (\log N)^\beta$ with $\alpha \neq 1$ and/or $\beta\neq 0$.
+In supermatrix models, $dM$ effectively has fewer components due to supersymmetric cancellations, and it can happen that no prefactor is needed.

-Most known universal properties of matrix models happen to be related to integrable systems.
-For example, universal eigenvalue spacing distributions are typically related to tau functions of integrable systems.
+Most known universal properties of matrix models are related to integrable systems.
+For example, universal eigenvalue spacing distributions are typically related to Tau functions of integrable systems.
 This is remarkable, because systems described by matrix models, such as chaotic billiards, are typically not integrable.
 A tentative explanation is that the statistical averaging, thanks to ergodicity, has the effect of integrating out all non-integrable degrees of freedom, and leaving only integrable degrees of freedom.
 This would explain why integrable systems, rather than being exceptional, are in fact commonly found in nature.